vega/vega-lite/site/tutorials/gettings_started.md

 ]
 ```

-To visualize this data with Vega-Lite, we can add it directly to a Vega-Lite specification (we just formatted the array to make it more compact).
+To visualize this data with Vega-Lite, we can add it directly to the `data` property in a Vega-Lite specification.
+(Note that we reformatted the array to make it more compact.)

 ```json
 {